Huguenot History: Who Exactly Were The Huguenots?

-In the sixteenth and seventeenth centuries (the 1500s & 1600s), Protestants in France who followed the teachings of John Calvin were known as Huguenots (also French Protestants, Reformed Church, and Calvinists).
-Calvin was a French theologian who would ultimately become a leading figure in the Protestant movement in the sixteenth century (the 1500s).
+In the sixteenth and seventeenth centuries (the 1500s & 1600s), Protestants in France who followed the teachings of John Calvin were known as Huguenots.
+They were also referred to as French Protestants, members of the Reformed Church, and Calvinists.
+Calvin was a French theologian who rose to prominence in the Protestant Reformation of the sixteenth century (the 1500s).

-Renowned for his intellectual and unemotional approach to faith, Calvin’s methodologies appealed to well-educated French people, bringing in some of the most intelligent, prominent, and elite members of society.
+Calvin’s intellectual and unemotional approach to faith made him renowned.
+His methodologies appealed to well-educated French people, attracting some of the most intelligent, prominent, and elite members of society.
 Although France was primarily Catholic, the French crown tolerated Calvinism at first, due to the influence of those that followed Calvin and his teachings.

-However, they would go on to be persecuted by the French government throughout the 1500s & 1600s and forced to flee the country leading to the establishment of Huguenot settlements in other parts of Europe, modern-day United States, and Africa.
+However, the French government continued to persecute them throughout the 1500s and 1600s, forcing the Huguenots to flee the country.
+This led to the establishment of Huguenot settlements in other parts of Europe, the modern-day United States, and Africa.

 Quick Growth

 French Protestants, also called French Calvinists, established the first Huguenot church in a private home in Paris in 1560.
-While the origins of the word “Huguenot” are largely uncertain, the leading theory is that it may come from a combination of German and Flemish words, which combine the Flemish ‘Huisgenooten’, or House fellows, with the German ‘Eidgenosen’, meaning confederates bound together by oath.
+While the origins of the word “Huguenot” are unknown, many believe it is a combination of German and Flemish words.
+It combines the Flemish term “Huisgenooten,” meaning “house fellows,” with the German term “Eidgenosen,” meaning “confederates bound together by oath.”
 The rise of the Protestant churches in France was astounding.
-And, just two years later in 1562, there were more than two million Huguenots in France and more than two thousand churches scattered throughout the country.
+And, just two years later, in 1562, there were more than two million Huguenots in France and more than two thousand churches scattered throughout the country.

 Catholic Resistance